mgajda/less-arbitrary/towards-better-union.md

 testing can detect obvious violations.)

 In this way, we can specify other elements of `beyond` set instead of a single `top`.
-When typing strict language, like Haskell, we seek to enable each element of the `beyond` set to contain at least one error message.[^9]
+When under strict type discipline, like that of Haskell[@haskell], we seek to enable each element of the `beyond` set to contain at least one error message.[^9]

 It should be noted that here, we abolish the semilattice requirement